Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Threats to Victoria’s Secret

-• Intense Competition: Over the previous two years, stable profitability has expanded the number of participants in the market, putting downward pressure on not only profitability but on overall sales.
+• Intense Competition: Over the previous two years, stable profitability has expanded the number of participants in the market, putting downward pressure on not only profitability but overall sales.

 • Fake Products: Several brands are replicas of well-known designer labels.
 People are hesitant to spend a lot of money on lingerie, so they go for cheaper replicas.